2021 Medicare Part D Prescription Drug Coverage

 You will be automatically enrolled if you:

-- Take seven or more Medicare Part D covered drugs for maintenance of chronic conditions
+- Take eight or more Medicare Part D covered drugs for maintenance of chronic conditions

-- Have two or more chronic conditions such as diabetes, asthma, high cholesterol, high blood pressure, congestive heart failure or chronic obstructive pulmonary disease
+- Have three or more chronic conditions such as diabetes, asthma, high cholesterol, high blood pressure, congestive heart failure or chronic obstructive pulmonary disease

 If you qualify you will receive an invitation to have a phone call with one of our pharmacists.
 The pharmacist will review all the drugs, vitamins and over-the-counter products you are taking and discuss them with you.
 Any concerns will be identified and shared with you and your doctor.
 The pharmacist will be able to answer any questions and address any of the concerns that you have about your medications and will send you the reviews and other useful information by mail.